 A single person in a studio apartment will have lower monthly bills than a group of 4 roommates in a duplex.
 But depending on how frugal each roommate is, you may be able to reduce costs by splitting the expenses with others.
 Here is a look at the total costs of utilities by apartment size.

 Living in a larger apartment means that you'll be paying more in utilities, but exactly how much more?
 Here's what you can expect.

-Basic utilities for a 1 bedroom or studio will be somewhere between $75 and $125.
+The basics, electricity, heat, and water for a 1 bedroom apartment or studio will be somewhere between $85 and $125.
 If you include cable and internet, that will be an extra $100-$200 per month.
 Living alone does mean you will cut down on some utilities because you won’t have as many people using appliances, taking showers, and doing other things that run up the bills.
 But unless you live with a significant other, you’ll be footing the entire bill by yourself, which can get costly.

 For a two to three-bedroom, you’re looking at closer to $150-$200 per month for basic utilities and the same $100-$200 premium for internet and cable.
 But if you create a fair system for dividing bills each roommate can get away with only paying $100 per person, given that everyone’s consumption habits are similar.

 With four or more bedrooms you’re looking at closer to $200- $300 per month for basic utilities, depending on the number of roommates.
 Cable won’t change much unless you all have different tastes.
 But you’ll likely want to invest in Wi-Fi with a higher bandwidth if you’re going to have several people and devices all using the same connection.
 That will run you an extra $50 to $100 per month.
 But if you’re smart and make sure everyone is frugal with the utilities you can easily get away with paying less than $150 per person if all of the rooms are occupied.

 - Turn on electronics only when they are needed and turn them off when they are not